danil/rc/emacs.md

         putting point at the beginning and the mark at the end.
 In some programs this is called "select all".

+### 11.1 Setting the Mark

+Here are some commands for setting the mark:

+#### (exchange-point-and-mark)

+Set the mark at point, and move point where the mark was:

+    C-x C-x

+Useful with `(isearch-forward)` to go back to where you were.

 12.1 Deletion
 -------------